biril/backbone-faux-server/README.md

 	The values captured by params and splats will be passed as parameters to the given handler method.
 Regular expressions may also be used, in which case all values captured by reg-exp capturing groups will be passed as parameters to the given handler method.
-* `httpMethod`: The sync method, (an HTTP verb (POST, GET, PUT, PATCH or DELETE), that should trigger the route's handler (both the URL-expression and the method should match for the handler to be invoked). `httpMethod` may also be set to '*' or ommitted to create a match-all-methods handler: One that will be invoked whenever `urlExp` matches the model's (or collection's) URL _regardless_ of method.
+* `httpMethod`: The sync method, (an HTTP verb (POST, GET, PUT, PATCH or DELETE)), that should trigger the route's handler.
+Both the URL-expression and the method should match for the handler to be invoked. `httpMethod` may also be set to '*' or ommitted to create a match-all-methods handler: One that will be invoked whenever `urlExp` matches the model's (or collection's) URL _regardless_ of method.
 In the scope of a match-all-methods handler, the HTTP method currently being handled may be acquired by querying the `context` parameter for